 Please visit our Collection System web page for more information.

-The City of Massillon’s Traffic Signals, Signs and Pavement Markings are maintained by our Traffic Engineering Division of the Public Works Department.
+The City of Massillon’s Traffic Signals, Signs and Pavement Markings are maintained by our Traffic Safety Division.
 The City maintains 66 signalized intersections throughout the City Corporation Limits.
 These intersections include Traffic signals, Pedestrian signals, Controllers, Video, Loop or Mechanical Vehicle Detection, Mast Arms or Span Wires, Pull Boxes, Signs, Wiring and Power Service maintained by the City.

 Also, 21 Flashing Signals, 1,453 Stop Signs, 303 Speed Limit Signs, 13 School Zones and other pertinent roadway signs, including 460 Parking signs and 2,100 Street Name Signs.